 Students will play a short game to help them understand opportunity cost.

 - Divide the class into two groups.
 One group will be from Earth, and the other will be from the planet Plutopia.
+They will be harvesting gold nuggets and diamonds.

 - Draw two T-charts on the board, one for each planet.
 Label one side of each T-chart “Gold” and the other side “Diamonds.”